6 Franchise Qualifications You Need to Know to Become a Franchisee

 Communication skills

-As a franchise owner, you will need to communicate effectively with your franchisor, employees, and customers on a regular basis.
+As a franchise owner, you will need to communicate effectively with your franchisor, employees, and customers regularly.
 This means being able to:

 Is Long-Term Employment Dead | Franchise Coach